adwait1-g/adwait1-g.github.io/_posts/economics/2026-07-12-analysis-of-itn-with-community-detection.md

 2003 seems to be the tipping point where the strengths of the 4 trade flows are almost the same.
 Post 2003, China's trade flows (both inter and intra community) are stronger than those of Japan's and the gap has only increased.
 And this tipping point is around the time the leadership change inside the Asia-Oceania community has happened.
 We can evaluate this too.

-The authors not only looks at ITNs and analysis on them, but also have looked at different trade agreements for these nations (especially China's agreements with nations inside and outside its community) to corroborate with the information we have.
+The authors not only look at ITNs and analysis on them, but also have looked at different trade agreements for these nations (especially China's agreements with nations inside and outside its community) to corroborate with the information we have.

 The abstract is a good one paragraph summary of the paper.